gruntwork-io/docs/docs/guides/stay-up-to-date/releases/2021-07/index.md

 - We made it easier to pass in EC2 instance type for the ECS packer template.
-- We lightly refactored test_helpers.go, so that changes to test_helpers.go doesn't trigger so many full-suite test runs in the future.
+- We lightly refactored test_helpers.go, so that changes to test_helpers.go doesn&apos;t trigger so many full-suite test runs in the future.
 - In the modules/data-stores/elasticsearch, we added support for custom endpoints.